karmi/monittr/README.markdown

     set :template,   Proc.new { File.join(root, 'template.erb') }
     set :stylesheet, '/path/to/my/stylesheet'

-Please see the example application for more.
+Please see the example application for prepared examples.

 ## Installation ##